equinor/dm-cli/README.md

 Commands:
-  create-lookup  Create a named Ui-/StorageRecipe-lookup-table from all... ds     Subcommand for working with data sources init   Initialize the data sources and import all packages. pkg    Subcommand for working with packages reset  Reset all data sources (deletes and reuploads packages)
+  create-lookup  Create a named Ui-/StorageRecipe-lookup-table from all... ds             Subcommand for working with data sources entity         Subcommand for working with entities init           Initialize the data sources and import all packages. pkg            Subcommand for working with packages reset          Reset all data sources (deletes and reuploads packages)
 ```

 For each of the `commands` listed above, you can run `dm <COMMAND> --help` to see subcommand-specific help messages, e.g. `dm ds import --help` or `dm pkg --help`